BYOD: The trend that can’t be ignored by IT managers

 - Protect devices and data

 If you need assistance managing your mobile devices, contact us!
-We’re Cimpl, Canada’s leader in telecom and IT expense management.
+We’re Cimpl, Canada’s leader in IT and telecom expense management.
 Our signature product Cimpl was designed with managing wireless and mobility in mind.
 We will help navigate the intricacies of the BYOD age!

 - The BYOD Debate – The Employee VS. The IT Department